 Ipswich Buses Limited is a wholly owned subsidiary of Ipswich Borough Council and details of related party transactions are contained within the Group Accounts.
-The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council: - Inga Lockington, Peter Gardiner.
-The Head of Housing and Community Services and the Head of Culture and Environment are also Directors.
-Ipswich Buses Limited purchased the shares of Carter's Coaches Limited on 27 May 2016.
+The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council: Inga Lockington, Peter Gardiner.
+The Head of Housing & Community Services and the Head of Culture & Environment are also Directors.

-During 2016/17 the Council incurred expenditure of £450K (2015/16 - £478K) and received income of £224K (2015/16 - £217K) in dealings with Ipswich Buses Limited.
-The net amount owed by Ipswich Buses Limited to the Council as at 31 March 2017 is £108k (As at 31 March 2016 the Council owed Ipswich Buses Ltd £22K).
-As at 31 March 2017 Ipswich Buses owe Ipswich Borough Council £252k for a debenture loan.
+During 2017/18 the Council incurred £446k of expenditure (2016/17 £450k) and received income of £216k (2016/17 £224k) in dealings with Ipswich Buses Limited.
+The net amount owed by Ipswich Buses Limited to the Council as at 31 March 2018 is £45k (2016/17 £108k).
+As at 31 March 2018 Ipswich Buses Ltd owed Ipswich Borough Council £1.372m for loans outstanding.

 Ipswich Borough Assets Limited is a wholly owned subsidiary of Ipswich Borough Council and details of related party transactions are contained within the Group Accounts.
-The following Directors of Ipswich Borough Assets Limited are members of Ipswich Borough Council: - Jane Riley and Colin Kreidewolf.
-The Chief Executive, The Head of Housing and Community Services and the Head of Resource Management are also Directors.
+The following Directors of Ipswich Borough Assets Limited are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
+The Head of Housing & Community Services and the Head of Culture & Environment are also Directors.
+The Chief Executive was a Director until 17 January 2018.

-During 2016/17 the Council did not incur any expenditure and received income of £322K in dealings with Ipswich Borough Assets Limited.
-The net amount owed by Ipswich Borough Assets Limited to the Council as at 31 March 2017 is £642k.
-There were no transactions in 2015/16.
-As at 31 March 2017 Ipswich Borough Assets owed Ipswich Borough Council £9.918m for loans outstanding.
+During 2017/18 the Council did not incur any expenditure and received income of £1.589m (2016/17 £322k) in dealings with Ipswich Borough Assets Limited.
+The net amount owed by Ipswich Borough Assets Limited to the Council as at 31 March 2018 is £1.251m (2016/17 £642k).
+As at 31 March 2018 Ipswich Borough Assets owed Ipswich Borough Council £65.068m for loans outstanding.